The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

 N50 doesn't say much about the quality of a transcriptome assembly because of the high number of transcripts which may be lowly expressed.
 Ex90N50, which is limited to the top mostly highly expressed transcripts that represent 90% of the total normalized expression data is a better indicator for a good transcriptome! assembly.
 Need to finish abundance estimation for this before.

+De_novo2: 8931 genes, 16695 transcripts, N50 = 1949

+Ref_1: 8966 genes, 16732 transcripts, n50 = 1921

+Ref_2: 8963 genes, 16736 transcripts, n50 = 1921

+Dependent on the strain, only 4000-5000 genes should be assembled.

+In addition there shouldn't be so many transcripts, because no alternative splicing in bacteria.

-### Result of the quality check of the first assembly.
+### Result of the quality check of the first assemblies.

 First do the reference based assembly again but use the gene models instead the contig models or the genome models.

 This should solve the problem of low coverage regions (which might be caused by lowly expressed genes).

+This low coverage regions could cause genes to be splitted into two genes.

 Question: But one gene should be expressed at one level so it is kind of unlikely that there a low coverage regions inside a gene?
 But I'm not sure.

 Than compare the new assembly to the two old ones.
 Does it solve some problems?

 Then use Uclust to cluster the assemblies and compare the results.

+### New assembly

+Nearly same amount of Trinity genes and transcripts!

+Will use Uclust now.

 # Abundance estimation: Remapping of raw reads to get read counts